brothenhaeusler/connect_four/README.md

 I modelled the different domains within a [problem space](doc/ddd/ddd_problemspace.pdf) and later on carved out the [bounded contexts and the relationships between them](doc/ddd/bounded_contexts_diagram.pdf).
 Beware the pixie dust of artificialness :).

 ### 3 Metrics
 I used Radon for delivering the Metrics as required.
 This in particular includes the Cyclomatic complexity and the Halstead metrics.
-The The results can be accessed in my latest [GitHub Workflow](https://github.com/brothenhaeusler/connect_four/actions).
+The results can be accessed in my latest [GitHub Workflow](https://github.com/brothenhaeusler/connect_four/actions).

 ### 4 Clean Code Development
-[the cheatsheet](doc/clean_code/cheatsheet%20clean_code.docx)  (Sorry for the format, but that's what I unfortunately have open while programming) and [4](doc/clean_code/code_examples) examples, where I applied different clean code principles.
+[The cheatsheet](doc/clean_code/cheatsheet%20clean_code.docx)  (Sorry for the format, but that's what I unfortunately have open while programming) and [4](doc/clean_code/code_examples) examples, where I applied different clean code principles.
 * before: sth about adding 1, modulo, etc.. -- now: embarrassingly [simple](doc/clean_code/code_examples/KISS%20in%20practice.png)
 * [no magic numbers](doc/clean_code/code_examples/no%20magic%20numbers.png)
 * before: I called the variable 'player' --- now: more [precise naming](doc/clean_code/code_examples/precise%20naming.png)